GLAdityaa/GLAdityaa/README.md

 - 👋 Hi, I’m Lalith Aditya
 - 🌱 I’m currently a student seeking for great opportunities
-- Looking forward for becoming a great VLSI Engineer
+- Looking forward for becoming a great Embedded Engineer
-- 💞️ I’m looking to collaborate on github
 - 📫 How to reach me @GLAdityaa is my id on github

 <!---